-Try saying that with conviction and you are going to get a clear and confident response.
+Now, try saying that with conviction and to know that you are going to get a clear and confident response.
 So now you definitely know there are no nuts, and the chef knows someone has a nut allergy.
-Just think of all the medically-related, important things you will need to know when you are there that won’t be in a pocket hand book then use Google Translate to create a personalise pack of phases.
-That is a very handy tip I wish someone told me on my first international tour but one I won’t be forgetting any time soon.
+Just think of all the medical related, important things you will need to know when you are there that won't be in a pocket hand book and use Google Translate to create a personalise pack of phases.
+That is a very handy tip I wish someone told me on my first international tour.

 Daily Plan: Nutrition

 With performance comes planning.
 Every player will have been training regularly over the course of the season, hitting the conditioning sessions, speed work, ball control and technique; then follows heavy post-match analysis… not to forget going down their local pitch to 'skin' a few of their mates.

 As I sat on the mini-bus the day before the tournament I was analysing the problems that we may encounter.
 Kick off was at 9:30, a heavy schedule of games with a lunch squeezed in the middle of all of this.
 Depending on what food, how big the meal was and how long certain food types take to metabolise our planned breakfast was looking a little close to the first match.
 Now making a call of waking up an hour early whilst you are an hour ahead was not one the coaches were keen on.
 But, if you sell it to them as it will aid performance they will lap it up and you've got them on board straight away.
 If you can allow 2-3 hours from eating to playing then you have energy on your side (the real 12th man).